Should You Save Money or Pay Off Debt?

 The ideal emergency fund would cover three to six months of living expenses.
 However, if this seems difficult in the short term, focus on building a small $1,000 emergency fund.
 That money can cover many small but urgent expenses like car repairs that would otherwise be charged to your credit card.

-If you delay your retirement savings until your debt's gone, it will have negative consequences.
+If you delay your retirement savings until your debt is paid off gone, you're sacrificing time for your savings to grow.
 The longer you wait to start saving, the more you have to pay to reach your retirement goal.

-To increase your retirement savings, take advantage of your employer’s offer to match contributions to your 401(k) plan if offered—don’t turn down this free money.
+You can fuel your retirement savings by taking advantage of your employer’s offer to match contributions to your 401(k) plan—don’t turn down this free money.
 There are also tax benefits that come with retirement savings.
 The money you contribute to a 401(k) can often be excluded from your taxable income, resulting in a smaller tax burden.
 Even if you put money into a 401(k), you may be able to budget your spending and find money to allocate to paying off your debt.

 The Best Approach Is to Pay Both

 Ultimately, it's best to find a balance between the amount you spend on debt and savings each month.
 It isn’t wise to put off either of these in lieu of the other, so devise a way that you can split your money between the two.
 For example, if you have an extra $1,000 each month, put $500 toward your debt and $500 toward saving.
 You might pay a bit more in interest, but you'll have the peace of mind that comes with having money in the bank to keep you out of the debt cycle and make your retirement years more pleasant.